Military history of Canada: Father Le Loutre's War

 Father Le Loutre's War (1749–1755) took place in Acadia and Nova Scotia, with the Mi'kmaq and Acadians, under the leadership of French priest Jean-Louis Le Loutre, opposing British and New England settlers, led by figures like John Gorham and Charles Lawrence.
 The Mi'kmaq and Acadians attacked British forts and newly established Protestant settlements to hinder British expansion and support France's Acadian resettlement efforts.

 After Halifax was established by the British, the Acadians and Mi'kmaq attacked Chignecto, Grand-Pré, Dartmouth, Canso, Halifax and Country Harbour.
 The French erected forts at present-day Saint John, Chignecto and Fort Gaspareaux.
 The British responded by attacking the Mi'kmaq and Acadians at Mirligueche, Chignecto and St. Croix, and building forts in Acadian communities at Windsor, Grand-Pré, and Chignecto.
 The conflict in Acadia ended after the British victory at Fort Beauséjour and Le Loutre's subsequent capture in 1755.

 Acadia and Nova Scotia experienced unprecedented fortification building and troop deployments during the conflict, along with a mass exodus of Acadians and Mi'kmaq from Nova Scotia to the neighbouring French colonies of Île Saint-Jean and Île Royale.

 Seven Years' War

 Map of North American military campaigns during the Seven Years' War.

 New French-British colonial hostilities culminated in the Seven Years' War.
 Although formal hostilities between France and Britain began in 1756, fighting erupted in North America in 1754 in what became known as the French and Indian War (1754–1760).
 Disputes over the Ohio Country prompted the French to construct a series forts in 1753, sparking hostilities with neighbouring British colonies in 1754.

 Most First Nations supported the French, largely due to their opposition to earlier British territorial policies.
-The British worked to undermine the Franco-Indigenous alliances by seeking the latter's neutrality through Iroquois intermediaries.
-The Iroquois Confederacy eventually entered the conflict as a British ally at the Battle of Fort Niagara in 1759.
+The British worked to undermine the Franco-Indigenous alliances by seeking the latter's neutrality through Haudenosaunee intermediaries.
+The Haudenosaunee Confederacy eventually entered the conflict as a British ally at the Battle of Fort Niagara in 1759.